Academic holds are used to collect outstanding parking fines, library fines and obligations, or other financial debt to the college, Cascadia may:

 Your quarterly GPA is calculated as follows:

-- Multiply the number of credits for a course by the numerical grade awarded to obtain the grade points for that course
+- Multiply the number of credits for a course by the numerical grade awarded to obtain

 - Add the grade points for all courses you took in the quarter